esmallah/data_assistant/README.md

 if not activate conda restart your texteditor as adminstrator
 #_____for backup enviroment ( or run as adminstrator)

-you can start alone by install pip install PyInstaller then pyinstaller -w main.py
+you can start alpone by install pip install PyInstaller then pyinstaller -w main.py